aaqibb13/aaqibb13/README.md

 #### About me:
 - 🔭 I’m currently working on Django based stuff
 - 🌱 Currently learning Lattices and their role in designing Post Quantum primitives
-- 👯 I’m looking to do a research collaboration in Cryptography and in developing primitives
+- 👯 I’m looking for a research collaboration in Cryptography and in developing primitives
 - 🤔 I’m looking for help mostly in the development of Lattice based primitives in Python or Rust and security proofs of cryptographic primitives
 - 💬 Ask me about Cryptography or Research in general
 - :memo: Sometimes, I write on medium too